 Hazen-Lewis Home | Bradford County, FL | c.
 1900s

 Daniel Webster Hazen built this home for his bride, America Caroline Douglas in the 1870’s.
-They would raise 10 children in this home, most of whom were born right here.
+Their first son, Emanuel, was born here in 1874 when American was just 17 and Daniel was 20.
+They would go on to raise 9 children in this home, all of whom were born right here.
 Countless dinners, holidays and afternoons on the porch were shared by a family who called this place home.

 I imagine that Daniel never thought about what his home would look like in 130+ years, but I’d be happy to tell him that it’s just as pretty as ever.